cast-org/figuration/docs/components/cards.md

 Create lists of content in a card with [`.list` component]({{ site.baseurl }}/components/lists/) and it's modifiers.

+Horizontal lists are not currently supported in cards.

 {% example html %}
 <div class="card">
   <ul class="list list-spaced list-divided">